Harkindey/Gadget-test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Also used Netify build for continous integration Deployed at [Gadget](https://gadget.netlify.com/)
+Also used Netify build for continous integration.

+Deployed at [Gadget](https://gadget.netlify.com/)

 `git clone git@github.com:Harkindey/Gadget-test.git`